she-code-africa/Women-of-OSCA/wosca-challenge/wosca-os-challenge.md

 To participate in this challenge, ladies were required to register and record all open source contributions/pull requests in the month of July to stand a chance of winning a ***1year domain subscription***.

 ## Results
 We recorded a total of 389 Registrations.
-[18 participants](#Contributors) submitted 46 pull requests to different open source organizations like  with .
+[18 participants](#Contributors) submitted 46 pull requests to different open source organizations.
 We also had ladies among them who recorded their first pull request following the [Submitting your first pull request](https://docs.google.com/presentation/d/1o_WLdAGjm5oyqza8hTSRTzPNAodVFWmNMSli98J488I/edit?usp=sharing) guide.

 ## Contributors